 There’s no right way to tackle anxiety, only what makes sense to each individual.
 However, I believe mindfulness techniques can have a positive impact on most people.

-I look at mindfulness in two ways;
+I look to mindfulness in two ways;

-• Adopting it in my perspective towards life
+- Adopting it in my perspective towards life

-• In the moments when I start to feel anxious
+- In the moments when I start to feel anxious

 However here I want to talk about mindfulness techniques for anxiety.
 These are the things you can do right now to ground yourself back into the present moment.
 They’re simple but can be very effective.

-Mindfulness can be difficult to achieve because it’s not something that comes naturally to human beings.
+Mindfulness can be difficult to achieve because it’s not something that comes naturally to most human beings.
 Sitting in silence and giving yourself a chance to clear your head is not something that most of us try and do very often.
 It can be uncomfortable and feel weird at first.

 Some people get frustrated when they think that they can’t achieve and mindfulness state.
 The truth is, it’s perfectly normal to be questioning yourself when you try and clear your mind of clutter.
 It can take a long time to be able to master mindfulness.
 It can be very difficult at first, but with practice, it can be done.